jquery paste

 Beauty

-So what if it is in the eye of the beholder?
-Where's that eye looking?
-Not just in the obvious places and pre-determined images received from culture and celebrity branding.
-But it's being attentive and actively looking for beauty, as Proust would say, in the details of things: a particular blueness, or a reflection of light that strikes one as 'just so'.
-Such active engagement, attentive looking, listening, and touching --in reality or imagination -- takes time and some degree of dedicated inclination or effort.
-That's why being an art appreciator is such a gift in itself.
+Proust guides us to actively looking and attentiveness to our impressions: a particular blueness, or a reflection of light that strikes us.
+Such active engagement, attentive looking, listening, and sensing --in reality or imagination -- takes time and some degree of dedicated inclination or effort.
+That's why being an appreciator of art of any kind of art is such a gift in itself.
+We needn't be the painter or composer if we can appreciate the beauty of the painting or the music.

 Beauty can be quite modest and subtle in its effects.
-It may not satisfy the overly-expectant seeker.
-Given our drama and sensation-charged media, we might often miss out on it.
-I recall the fuss a long time ago over the Met's then outlandishly expensive purchase of a Rembrandt.
-When I went to see it as a child, expecting a great blaze of beauty to strike me, I was disappointed: just some highlights on an old person standing in the dark.
-So I looked to more ostentatious paintings for the WOW I expected.
-It took a bit more time for me to learn that beautiful qualities in art (or people) didn't fit conspicuous categories.
-WOW hardly cuts it any more.
+Given our drama and sensation-charged media, we might often miss out on it I recall the fuss a long time ago over the Met's then outlandishly expensive purchase of a Rembrandt.
+When I went to see it as a child, expecting a great blaze of beauty to strike me, I was so disappointed.
+It looked to me just some highlights on an old person standing in the dark.
+So I looked to more ostentatious paintings for the WOW I expected from the beautiful.
+It took a bit more time and looking for me to learn that beautiful qualities in art (or people) didn't fit conspicuous categories.
+WOW still works for me, but hardly cuts it any more as a criterion for beauty or meaning.

-Often there's very little to distinguish a good painting from an indifferent one.
-Bad paintings might show clouds well, or have some impressive technique, or so loudly declare something that they get noticed.
-Yet, in Proust's sense, they lack an elusive specialness, noticed perhaps in the play of small details, or in qualities of light, or of temperament in paint application, a touch that engages and perhaps transport us.
+Often there's very little at first glance to distinguish a good painting from an indifferent one a.
+Bad paintings might depict clouds well, or display some impressive technique, or so loudly declare something that they get noticed.
+Yet, in Proust's sense, they lack an elusive specialness.
+Looked at repeatedly they become rather boring, with nothing further revealed in the play of small details, or in qualities of light and contrast, or a particular touch that continues to engage us as we look more.

 detail of still life painted in Provence by Janet Strayer

-"How to open your eyes" is another chapter.
-Proust encourages us to use paintings as examples: to look at evocative scenes of ordinary fruit and kitchen ware, of ordinary people doing ordinary things in contrast with his generation's legacy of the heroic (on the one hand) or the picturesque (on the other).
-In our day, the sensationally vulgar or kitsch might replace his heroic or picturesque.
+Proust encourages us to use paintings as examples: scenes of ordinary fruit and kitchen ware, of ordinary people doing ordinary things in contrast with the heroic (on the one hand) or the picturesque (on the other).
+In our day, the sensationally vulgar versus kitsch might replace Proust's heroic versus picturesque contrast.
 Still, the message holds: simple and ordinary things can be wonderfully, aesthetically, beautiful.

 Proust may have over-valued painters.
-He wrote "I have tried to show how the great painters initiate us into a knowledge and love of the external world, how they are the ones 'by whom our eyes are opened'...
-I use the work of Chardin as an example, and try to show its influence on our life... by initiating us into the life of still life" (p.150, quoted by de Botton).
+He wrote "I have tried to show how the great painters initiate us into a knowledge and love of the external world, how they are the ones by whom our eyes are opened'" (p.150, quoted by de Botton).

-Even if Proust may have over-valued the artist, many would agree that we need the arts.
-They help us bridge the gaps, even fill in the holes, between our surroundings or immediate circumstances and something we need that is better, richer, deeper, wider, stronger, yes, beautiful.
-In so doing, our life also changes, in moments and bits, as we look for and appreciate special moments.
+Proust understood that we need the arts.
+They help us bridge the gaps, even fill the holes, between our immediate circumstances and something we need that is deeper, wider, richer, stronger and, yes, beautiful.
+In so doing, our life also changes, in moments and bits of attention as we look for and are enriched by what is, for us, special.

 All the light we cannot see is a lovely metaphor and the title of a fine novel by Anthony Doerr.
-Well worth reading for its own sake, it's also meaningful in this context.
-The arts can enhance our perceptions and meaningfully link to our lives even if we are 'blind' and however gruesome our situation.
-But we also need a certain kind of courage and humility: a dedicated willingness to attend, remain open, look, listen, seek, acknowledge and appreciate, again... and again.
+Well worth reading for its own sake, and also meaningful in this context.
+The arts can enhance our perceptions and meaningfully link to our lives even if we are blind (as is the girl in this book) and however bleak our situation.
+Some courage and humility help: a dedicated willingness to attend, remain open, look, listen, seek, acknowledge and appreciate, again... and again.
+Other people, like these authors, can also help by promoting and supporting such efforts.

 More Creative Life News